Insider's Tour: St. Augustine's History & Heritage

 Much of the locations on our tour are from this period, although we will also see the Second Spanish Period (1783 – 1821) and learn about other historic eras in this unique American city.
 A fabulous resource to learn more is the PBS series Secrets of Spanish Florida, which features Dr. J. Michael Francis, who will speak at our Opening Reception!

-Our special behind-the-scenes tour includes access to some of the city's most historic buildings - including a Spanish Colonial building not open to the public - a Florida Trust member's party and a boat tour of St. Augustine Harbor.
+Our special behind-the-scenes tour includes access to some of the city's most historic buildings - including Spanish Colonial buildings and a boat tour of St. Augustine Harbor.

-Our program is Thursday, April 16, through Saturday, April 18, and the cost is $325.
-Registration includes a welcome reception, special tours listed in the itinerary, two lunches during the tours, a Members Reception and a boat tour of St. Augustine Harbor.
+Our program is Thursday, October 15, through Saturday, October 17, and the cost is $250.
+Registration includes a welcome reception, special tours listed in the itinerary, two lunches during the tours and a boat tour of St. Augustine Harbor.
 Hotel reservations must be made separately.
 To protect our guests, we will be limiting the number of people who can attend the tour, and asking participants to wear masks when social distancing isn't possible.

 The full itinerary, including speakers and locations, is available here.

 The Sanchez House (a private home built in 1790)